LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 shuffleLocalBlocksFetched, shuffleRemoteBlocksFetched, shuffleTotalBytesRead, shuffleLocalBytesRead, shuffleRemoteBytesRead, shuffleRemoteBytesReadToDisk, shuffleBytesWritten, shuffleRecordsWritten
 ```
-Please note that the timing metrics 'executorCpuTime', 'executorDeserializeCpuTime', and 'shuffleWriteTime' have been converted
+Please note that the timing metrics `executorCpuTime`, `executorDeserializeCpuTime`, and `shuffleWriteTime` have been converted
-to milliseconds to ensure uniformity with other timing metrics, namely: 'stageDuration', 'executorRunTime', 'executorDeserializeTime', 'jvmGCTime', 'resultSerializationTime', and 'shuffleFetchWaitTime'.
+to milliseconds to ensure uniformity with other timing metrics, namely:
+`stageDuration`, `executorRunTime`, `executorDeserializeTime`, `jvmGCTime`, `resultSerializationTime`, and `shuffleFetchWaitTime`.

 ## TaskMetrics - Scala